Thursday, April 22, 2021

 Glenbow Ranch River Loop

 From the Glenbow Trail, this is a fun riverside loop to try with the kids.
-It's not paved, but it's a flat gravel trail and easy to ride.
+It's not paved, but it's a relatively flat gravel trail and easy to ride.
 We like it for an add on to the Glenbow Trail either on the way out or on the way back.

 Biking on the Glenbow Ranch River Loop